Proglang-Uni-Freiburg/minirust/README.md

 ```

-and will later be called from `main`inside the interpreter like this:
+and will later be called from mini rust's `main` function like this:

 ```rust
 type DynResult<T> = std::result::Result<T, Box<dyn std::error::Error>>